 The Board's role is to provide leadership within a framework of prudent and effective controls which enable risk to be assessed and managed.
-The Board comprises the Chairman (an independent non-executive director (NED)), the Chief Executive Officer, the Chief Financial Officer, and four further NEDs, of which three are independent.
+The Board comprises the Chairman (an independent Non-Executive Director (NED)), the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), three further independent NEDs and one Group Entity Senior Manager.
 The Board also delegates clearly defined responsibilities to its Audit and Risk Committees, which comprise independent NEDs only.
 These responsibilities include in-depth monitoring of the internal control framework and the risk management framework.
 The Board reserves to itself the setting of the Company's risk appetite.